PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 So it may seem a little messy and it would be better to organize the posts by language in a subfolder, but I didn't want the language to appear twice in the url...

-There is surely a possibility to correct this, by forcing next.js to rewrite the paths, but for the moment I have not didn't take the time to implement the functionality.
+There is surely a possibility to correct this, by forcing next.js to rewrite the paths, but for the moment I didn't take the time to implement the functionality.

 - Headers of your posts: